jrwarwick/nms-mfd/README.md

  - custom display: rules and/or coordinated implementation of Rock, Paper, Scissors, Lizard, Spock.
 But: Gek, Vy'Keen, Korvax, Sentinel, Anomaly

+ - custom display molecular needs tap event on the molecule to cycle to other interesting molecules: hydrazine, graphene, hydrochloric acid, silicone rubber, silica, ethanol, kerosene, ATP, polyethylene, etc. Also off to the side stats for toxicity, radioactivity, acidity, etc.

  - branch out a little and find some other displays, such as those on freighters and stations that might fit in as well.